 Which hotel programs offer 5th-night-free awards?

-Among major hotel loyalty programs, two of the largest hotel networks in the world offer fifth-night-free awards – Marriott and Hilton.
-Here’s a quick look at each program’s fifth-night-free rules and restrictions:
+Among major hotel loyalty programs, two of the largest hotel networks in the world offer fifth-night-free awards — Marriott and Hilton.
+The guidelines and limitations for each program’s fifth night is listed below:

 |Program||Who is eligible for a 5th night free?||Rules and restrictions||How much can you save?|